sourcebox/dfu-buddy/README.md

 ## License

 Published under the MIT license.
+All contributions to this project must be provided under the same license conditions.

 Author: Oliver Rockstedt <info@sourcebox.de>